 Reflect and Build Upon Past Achievements

-- First, I encourage clients to identify successes – what they have done well – over the past year.
-We celebrate any incremental changes that have moved them towards living a richer and more meaningful life.
+- Identify your successes—what you have done well—over the past year.
+Celebrate any incremental changes that have moved you toward living a richer and more meaningful life.

-- Then, we discuss what they hope to achieve in the New Year, both big and small, and discuss their “why.”
-It’s essential to identify and validate each person’s individual reasons for moving toward behavioral changes.
+- What do you hope to achieve in the New Year?
+Both big and small, and discuss “why.”
+For a great New Year’s, It’s essential to identify and validate each person’s reasons for moving toward behavioral changes.

-- Finally, we identify struggles they encountered during the previous year.
-We look at how they managed them, who might have helped them, and what they plan to do differently in the future when they encounter difficulties.
+- Identify struggles you encountered during the previous year.
+Look at how you managed them, who might have helped you, and what you plan to do differently in the future when they encounter difficulties.

 Incorporate Fun and Connection to Improve Success